frenkxs/open-brussels/README.md

 Brussels, Belgium
 ([preselected metropolitan area](https://s3.amazonaws.com/metro-extracts.mapzen.com/brussels_belgium.osm.bz2) downloaded from Map Zen
 )
-The dataset – as downloaded via Map Zen – is in ‘brussels_belgium.osm’.
+The dataset – as downloaded via Map Zen has been extracted into `brussels_belgium.osm`.

 I like Brussels!
 I lived in the city for five years and I still visit quite often.
 I was interested to see what the dataset could tell us about the city.
 I also thought that it would become an interesting exercise: Brussels is a bilingual city with a complicated administrative structure; I assumed the problems in cleaning the dataset would be very different form those in the lessons.

 ## Data wrangling - challenges and problems in the dataset
 I started exploring the dataset using a series of the dataset samples of the dataset with increasing size.
-I used the scripts in brussels-exploration.py and focused on street names, cities names and postcodes.
+I used the scripts in `wrangled_brussels.py` and focused on street names, cities names and postcodes.
 Exploring the dataset I found three issues:

 - Cities and streets have very often two official names – in French and Dutch
 - Errors in postal codes notation
 - French accents in cities and street names

 For all the following edits I used the same function fix_osm.
-All details on the wrangling and cleaning process is in cleaning_brussels.ipynb.
+All details on the wrangling and cleaning process is in `cleaning_brussels.ipynb`.

 ### Encoding
 Many names of street and cities in this dataset contain French accents (eg. à, ç, è).
 This in itself would not be a problem, as the osm file is encoded in unicode.
 However, python outputs unicode characters as strings: the French `"Chaussée"` becomes `"u'Chauss\xe9e"`, `"Avenue des Frères Becqué"` becomes `"u'Avenue des Fr\xe8res Becqu\xe9"` etc.